 Supporting Your Child's Learning

-You are your children’s first teachers.
-Your influence continues to be important throughout your child’s school years.
-There are many ways you can extend your children’s learning through support, encouragement and practice at home.
+You are your child’s first teachers.
+Your influence continues to be important throughout the school years.
+There are many ways you can extend your child’s learning through support, encouragement and practice at home.

 - Here are some tips for turning homework time into a productive, positive experience.

 - Once your children are in intermediate grades or higher, they will need to develop good study skills.
 We offer some study tips for your child to follow.

 - An experienced teacher gives suggestions for hassle-free homework activities parents can do with their children, which helps them practice skills and make learning connections.

 Our Reading web page offers more tips and suggested materials.